mapstonepark/Cocktail-Picker-API/README.md

-# Cocktail Maker API
+# Pexel Mobile Wallpaper API

-**work in progress last update 4/19/22**

-My first API project where users can input the alcohol of their choice and get a recipe, image and shopping list for several drink options
+Project where users can get a fresh wallpaper using Pexel's API